Emmalu868/Group-3-Project/README.md

 - Canada and Air Canada has a weak positive correlation at 0.09.
 - USA and American Airlines has a medium negative linear correlation at -0.42.

+In conclusion, we see a negative correlation between gasoline prices and airline stocks.
+This may be because higher gasoline prices increase the operating cost of the airlines, which will certainly increase their prices to consumers.
+If the price increases we can observe a lesser consumer demand.
+Which will automatically decrease their sales and profits.
+Thus resulting in a decrease in an overall value of the airline stock.
+Alternatively, when gasoline prices are low, airlines may have lower operating costs and higher profits, which can increase the value of their stocks.

 ##  📊 Dashboard